CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 To solve this goal, we're going to implement a function `formatAs12HourClock`.

-> `formatAs12HourClock` is a function that should take any string representing the time in 24 hour clock
+> `formatAs12HourClock` is a function that should take any string representing a time in 24 hour clock
 > and return the corresponding time in 12 hour clock.
 >
 > Examples: